evanovar/RobloxAccountManager/README.md

 **Q: How many accounts can I save?**
 A: There's no hard limit.
 You can save as many accounts as you need.

+**Q: How do I select multiple accounts?**
+A: Enable "Multi Select" in Settings, then use Ctrl+Click to select multiple accounts.
+You can then launch games, edit notes, or delete multiple accounts at once.

 **Q: Why is my token invalid?**
 A: Roblox cookies can expire after long periods of inactivity or if you change your account password.
-Use the "Validate account" feature to check if an account is still valid.
+Use the "Validate Account" feature to check if an account is still valid.

-**Q: Can I transfer accounts between different instances of the tool?**
-A:
-- **Hardware encryption**: No, tied to one machine only
-- **Password encryption**: Yes, copy the entire `AccountManagerData` folder, then use same password
-- **No encryption**: Yes, copy the entire `AccountManagerData` folder
+**Q: How does the JavaScript automation work?**
+A: It opens multiple Chrome instances, navigates to your specified website, and executes your custom JavaScript code.
+Useful for bulk account creation.

+**Q: If I update the .exe, will it cause data loss?**
+A: No. Updating the `.exe` will not delete your data.
+All data is stored inside the `AccountManagerData` folder.
+Just make sure the new `.exe` is placed in the same location as that folder.